Guide to Law about Inventions in the United States (Patents)

 How long does a patent last?

-A utility patent is generally effective for 20 years, although extensions or adjustments may be available.
+A utility patent is generally effective for 20 years from the date of filing, although extensions or adjustments may be available.

-A design patent is generally effective for 15 years.
+A design patent is generally effective for 14 years from the date of issuance.

 Is a U.S. patent effective around the world?